NoahElRimawiFine/OT-Velocity/README.md

 ![](Figures/FlowChart.png)

+## Tutorial notebook

+An example for demonstration can be found from `Tutorial.ipynb`.
+It provides details for running the algorithm, visualizing the resulting vector field and graphs, as well as computations of metrics.

 ## Dependence on packages

 Run `pip3 install -r requirements.txt`
 to install all the required packages.

-## Example

-An example for demonstration can be found from `Scripts/Demo.ipynb`.
-It provides details for running the algorithm, visualizing the resulting vector field and graphs, as well as computations of metrics.

 ## Reproduce results